WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation

 \subsection{Unified Multimodal Models}

-Unified multimodal models aim to construct general-purpose models capable of processing both textual and visual inputs, and performing cross-modal generation and understanding.
-These models~\citep{team2024chameleon,jin2023unified,ge2024seed,wang2024emu3,wu2024janus,ma2024janusflow,chen2025janus,wu2024vila,kou2024orthus,wu2024liquid,li2024synergen,sun2024multimodal,tong2024metamorph,shi2024llamafusion,deng2025emerging, lin2025uniworld,li2025uniworld,li2025manzano,wu2025openuni} are typically built upon powerful large language models (LLMs)~\citep{zhao2023survey} and extend next-token prediction~\citep{chen2024next} to image generation: the LLM generates visual tokens, and a VQ-VAE~\citep{van2017neural} or Diffusion model serves as a detokenizer.
+Unified multimodal models aim to build general-purpose systems that can process both textual and visual inputs and perform cross-modal generation and understanding.
+These models~\citep{team2024chameleon,jin2023unified,ge2024seed,diao2026sensenova,wu2024janus,ma2024janusflow,chen2025janus,wu2024vila,kou2024orthus,wu2024liquid,li2024synergen,sun2024multimodal,tong2024metamorph,shi2024llamafusion,deng2025emerging,lin2025uniworld,li2025uniworld,gao2025pixels,wu2025openuni} are typically built upon powerful large language models (LLMs)~\citep{zhao2023survey} and extend next-token prediction~\citep{chen2024next} to image generation: the LLM generates visual tokens, and a VQ-VAE~\citep{van2017neural} or diffusion model serves as a detokenizer.
 Moreover, Transfusion~\citep{zhou2024transfusion} and Show-O~\citep{xie2024show} demonstrate that bidirectional image diffusion can be combined with autoregressive text prediction within the same framework.
-D-DiT~\cite{li2024dual} achieves both Text-to-Image (T2I) and Image-to-Text (I2T) tasks using an end-to-end diffusion model.
-A crucial question concerning unified multimodal models is whether their understanding and generation capabilities can mutually enhance each other.
+D-DiT~\cite{li2024dual} achieves both Text-to-Image and Image-to-Text tasks using an end-to-end diffusion model.
+A crucial question for unified multimodal models is whether their understanding and generation capabilities can mutually enhance each other.
 Some studies~\cite{tong2024metamorph,wu2024liquid} have provided evidence supporting this phenomenon.
-However, in contrast to the comprehensive benchmarks for multimodal understanding, T2I benchmarks are often relatively simple, lacking an in-depth examination of complex semantic understanding and world knowledge reasoning, making it difficult to fully prove.
-Consequently, a new benchmark is imperative to specifically probe these emerging, knowledge-driven generative capabilities.
+However, compared with comprehensive benchmarks for multimodal understanding, T2I benchmarks are often relatively simple and lack in-depth examination of complex semantic understanding and world knowledge reasoning, making this effect difficult to verify.
+Consequently, a new benchmark is needed to probe these emerging, knowledge-driven generative capabilities.